acseker/ExpDate/README.md

 ## Details
-Please check this **[website](https://acseker.github.io/ExpDateWebsite/)** for more details about executable files and dataset.
+Please check this **[website](https://acseker.github.io/ExpDateWebsite/)** for more details about executable files and the dataset.

 ## Citation